-M.A. and MFA Script & Screenwriting Rolling Admission

-MFA Cinema-TV Producing & Directing March 1 (fall enrollment only)
+M.A. and MFA Script & ScreenwritingRolling AdmMFA Cinema-TV Producing & DirectingMarch 1 (falMFA Acting/TheatreMarch 15 (faPh.D.February 1 (

-MFA Acting/Theatre March 15 (fall enrollment only)

-Ph.D.
-February 15 (summer enrollment only)
+Rolling Admission March 1 (fall enrollment only) March 15 (fall enrollment only) February 1 (summer enrollment only)

 CAMPUS VISITS

 Call the Communication/Arts Admissions Office at 888.777.7729 to arrange a visit or attend one of our Preview Weekends held twice a year.
 For more information, log onto www.regent.edu/preview.